-If you’re a regular reader, you may know that we have a somewhat complicated template for designing effective experiments.
+If you’re a regular reader, you may know that we have a somewhat complicated template for designing effective business experiments.
 You may also know that we recommend everyone ignore it and make their own.
 We’re funny like that.

 We love our template and we use it regularly, but for a team new to the principles of Lean, it is complete overkill.
-Designing an effective experiment is a daunting and time-consuming process, so we often design “bad” experiments without using a template just to get the teams started.
+Designing an effective experiment is a daunting and time-consuming process, so we often design “bad” business experiments without using a template just to get the teams started.

 Velocity before Insights

 One of the principles we focus on when coaching a new team is based on the Rudder Fallacy.
 A rudder is useless for changing direction if the boat isn’t moving.
 So the first thing we have to do to navigate is start rowing.With an innovation team, it’s better to start running experiments than to worry about whether we’re running the right experiment or a perfectly designed one.
 Click To Tweet

 We encourage teams to get out of the building, listen to customers, and run quick landing page tests — anything to get them moving forward.

 We’d rather teams run lousy interviews, ask all the wrong questions, and come back confused than spend a week designing a “perfect” customer persona and interview guide without actually speaking to any customers.
 Often, even with terrible interview techniques, a few smart innovators will return with the revelation that they should question their assumptions.
 And that’s the only insight they need: that they can be wrong, that they don’t know as much as they think they do.